daniel-barros-solutions/magnum-oput/README.md

 # magnum-opus

-This is a team project.
+Repo for the Magnum Opus project.